Skip to main content

 3. I am a freelance worker.
 How do I prepare a contract?

-The Department of Labor provides a model contract that you and your hiring entity can use as a basis for your agreement.
-The hiring entity must provide a written contract to the freelance worker upon the freelance worker’s request.
+The Department of Labor provides a model contract that you and your contracting entity can use as a basis for your agreement.
+The contracting entity must provide a written contract to the freelance worker upon the freelance worker’s request.
 Of course, you may wish to hire an attorney to help write or review the contract for you.

 4. What if I have already performed work without having a formal contract?

-A contract does not necessarily have to follow a certain format in order to be valid, and can include a paper document, an email, text message, or some other communication that describes goods or services that the freelance worker promises to provide in exchange for payment from the hiring entity/hiring entity, that both parties (freelance worker and hiring entity) have agreed to.
+A contract does not necessarily have to follow a certain format in order to be valid, and can include a paper document, an email, text message, or some other communication that describes goods or services that the freelance worker promises to provide in exchange for payment from the contracting entity, that both parties (freelance worker and contracting entity) have agreed to.

 5. Who is considered a freelance worker under the law?